Stats & Records

 - Pro since 2012

-- 15 wins by submission (Guillotine, 4 arm triangle, 9 RNC, armbar), three by KO
+- 15 wins by submission (Guillotine, 4 arm triangle, 9 RNC, armbar), four by KO

 - 8-2 with seven finishes between UFC appearances

-- Has won nine of his last 11 and two in a row
+- Has won 11 of his last 15 and four of his last six

 - Last pre-UFC win was first round submission (1:32) over UFC / WEC vet Leonard Garcia

-UFC Fight Night (6/4/22) Jackson won a three round unanimous decision over Dan Argueta
+UFC Fight Night (6/4/22) Jackson won a three round unanimous decision over Daniel Argueta

 UFC Fight Night (3/12/22) Jackson submitted Kamuela Kirk via arm triangle choke at 4:42 of the second round

 UFC Fight Night (10/9/21) Jackson won a three-round unanimous decision over Charles Rosa